officiallysingh/spring-boot-starter-spark/README.md

 > [!IMPORTANT]
 Spring boot parent pom provides `jakarta-servlet.version` and `jersey.version` versions.
-These must be overridden in your pom as mentioned above otherwise you will get exception java.lang.ClassNotFoundException: javax.servlet.http.HttpServlet.
+These must be overridden in your pom as mentioned above, otherwise you will get exception java.lang.ClassNotFoundException: javax.servlet.http.HttpServlet.

 Add the following dependency to your `pom.xml`:
 ```xml